DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/5-discussion/mod.typ

 // + Is it possible to design a loss function that effectively captures the similarity between generated and desired paths for autonomous vehicles without forcing exact matches?
 // + Is it possible to create a dataset that allows for the training of a model, such that the data is not too stringent to a singular path?

-= Discussion #checked <c6:Discussion>
+= Discussion   <c6:Discussion>

 This section presents the discussion of the results, methods, and broader implications of the work carried out in this thesis.
 It begins with the integration of the proposed system into real-world infrastructure, including its compatibility with V2X communication, considerations related to ISO 26262 compliance, and how it should actually work with current systems active in vehicles.
 Following this, the notable shortcomings of the project are outlined, including performance limitations, data dependencies, and the limited improvements observed with topological loss functions.
 After this, several technical insights are discussed, such as the behaviour of transformer-based models, the relationship between loss and accuracy, and the outcomes of extended training runs.
 The next section covers implementation-related considerations, such as the trade-offs between cloud and onboard inference, inference times, and post-processing strategies.
 Then the potential domain transfer and industrial relevance of this technology will be discussed.
 Generalization and robustness are then explored, with a focus on seasonal changes and the inductive biases of different model architectures.
 Finally, the chapter concludes with a discussion of the societal and ethical aspects associated with deploying such a system, including privacy, legality, and the potential impact on traffic and the environment.

-== Integration with existing systems #checked <c6:integration>
+== Integration with existing systems   <c6:integration>

-The system proposed in this thesis is designed to be an integrated component of a vehicle's navigation and path planning system, particularly when operating in a self-driving mode.
+The system proposed in this thesis is designed to be an integrated component of a vehicle's navigation and path-planning system, particularly when operating in a self-driving mode.
 It is intended to work alongside existing vehicles systems, such as V2X communication and other autonomous driving technologies, to enhance the vehicle's ability to navigate complex intersections safely and efficiently.
 The fact that this system works purely through the use of machine learning models, means that it should not be the main source of driving instructions for AVs, but rather as a supplementary tool that works where other V2X systems are not available.

 V2X has great potential to enhance the effectiveness of AVs by providing real-time information about traffic conditions, road hazards, and other vehicles' intentions.
 Furthermore, expanding it to handle the task of AIM systems, means that AVs can rely on it even further.
 However, as discussed, there are severe limitations tied to the use of V2X, such as the need for a robust and reliable communication infrastructure, which may not always be available in all environments.
 Therefore, the system proposed is meant to be a fallback solution that can operate independently of V2X communication when necessary.
 With further adjustments, it could even be integrated into existing V2X systems, allowing for a more seamless and efficient operation in environments where V2X is available.